wallacebrf/plex_update/README.md

   <a href="https://github.com/wallacebrf/plex_update">
   </a>

-<h3 align="center">Synology DSM6/7 PLEX Native Package Auto Update Script and PHP Configuration Page</h3>
+<h3 align="center">Synology DSM7.0 and higher PLEX Native Package Auto Update Script and PHP Configuration Page</h3>

   <p align="center">
-    This project allows for the automatic updates to PLEX installed on Synology NAS devices running DSM6 or DSM7.
+    This project allows for the automatic updates to PLEX installed on Synology NAS devices running DSM7.0 or higher including DSM 7.2.2 and above.
 The script will first terminate any active streams and send the affected users a custom message.
 The script will stop the PLEX package within DSM, download the latest release, install th update, and restart PLEX.
     <br />
     <a href="https://github.com/wallacebrf/plex_update"><strong>Explore the docs »</strong></a>
     <br />